 RPI = the measure of inflation for the prior year of the relevant price control period.
 This is obtained from Statistics Unit of the States of Jersey.
+The December RPI figure will be used.

 X = the efficiency factor applied to the basket in a given year.